Here is what we know: The right tools can make all the difference.

 Confluence pairs well with other Atlassian products like their HipChat for IM or JIRA for project management and software bug tracking.
 Confluence is very simple to use; the wikis have templates so setting up a page is pretty easy and uploading documents is intuitive.

 Confluence is widely used for project management in developer communities.
-It is also particularly good for small businesses that need a smart, clean, yet simple tool to get the job done.
+Using Confluence for project management is also particularly good for small businesses that need a smart, clean, yet simple tool to get the job done.
 Confluence has all the basic features of an office document management tool and is easy to use.

 The pricing for Confluence starts at $10 per month for 10 users but jumps to $50/month for 15.
 The price goes up to 2000 users at $1,000 per month.
 One drawback to the platform is the first big, startling jump; for small but growing businesses it might be easy to have sticker shock if you’re not paying attention to the next pricing levels.